silkscreen-studio/Lume-pen/README.md

 <img width="983" height="1499" alt="LUME Pen ZINE V1 1" src="https://github.com/user-attachments/assets/b066e538-5ad8-4684-90f4-f7a00f366bf1" />

 The Lume Pen body is split in 3 parts, in MJF Nylon and SLA clear resin, to make assembly possible while giving texture to the design.
-The flex PCB, made of multiple flaps bent over each other to achieve the 5mm width runs all along under the pen body, while keeping space for an half-long BIC® cartridge as well as a rod shaped 4.5mm wide li-ion battery.
+The flex PCB, made of multiple flaps bent over each other to achieve the 5mm width runs all along the pen body, while keeping space for an half-long BIC® cartridge as well as a rod shaped 4.5mm wide li-ion battery.
 The segments on the display are shaped from the 30x 0402 LEDs with 3 layers: a small 3D printed spacer (FDM, .2mm nozzle), a thin diffuser sheet and a custom designed light mask to get sharp segments, made from a  precisely laser cut 100 microns thin steel plate, also known as a stencil...

 # Product Key features:
  - The Lume pen can tell the time, be used as a Pomodoro timer (configurable timer with multiple sessions possible, alterning 5-60 min of work with a 5 minute break), and... be used as a normal pen too...